-To calculate the maximum infiltration depths that may occur at each time increment, it is necessary to integrate Equation 6-6 and calculate the values for each time increment.
+To calculate the maximum infiltration depths that may occur at each time increment, Equation 6-6 must be integrated.
 Very little accuracy is lost if, instead of integrating Equation 6-6, the infiltration rate is calculated at the center of each time increment.
 This "central" value can then be multiplied by the unit time increment to estimate the infiltration depth.
-Although Table 6-7 provides recommended values for various Horton equation parameters, these recommendations are being made specifically for the urbanized or urbanizing watersheds in the Denver metropolitan area and may not be valid in different meteorological and climatic regions.
+Although Table 6-10 provides recommended values for various Horton equation parameters, these recommendations are made specifically for the urbanized or urbanizing watersheds in the Denver metropolitan area and may not be valid in different meteorological and climatic regions.